vandrada/csb/parallel/README.md

 are piped into each other, avoiding disk IO.
 A directory for bam files and mpileup files are not created.

+* `--n-procs`: the total number of concurrent processes to run at a time.
+The default is the total number of processes.

 * `--keep-bam`: keeps the bam files for each region.
 The default behavior is to remove the bam file once the mpileup file has been created.